 There are two ways to assign or withdraw a role: either via reaction or via a command.

-If you know exactly which role to get/remove, it is faster to use the ‘get’ and ‘leave’ subcommands followed by the role in question.
+If you know exactly which role to get/remove, it is faster to use the ‘join’ and ‘leave’ subcommands followed by the role in question.
 You can give either the name of the role or its ID as a parameter.
-Note that it is not possible by this means to obtain a role which is not in the list of reaction roles.
+Note that it is not possible by this means to obtain or loose a role which is not in the list of reaction roles.

 List every roles-reactions¶

 To get a list of all the role-reactions without wasting time waiting for the bot’s reactions, this command will be very useful.
 It also allows you to have the number of roles currently used, and the maximum number of roles you can have on your server.

 This command is very useful for those who have pinned the embed containing all the reactions of the bot.
 Instead of deleting and resending the message each time you add or remove a role, simply use the command to have the bot check the roles descriptions and usable reactions.

 The second argument ‘changeDescription’ can be used when you don’t want Zbot to change the embed description.
 In this case it will only update the reactions (adding new ones if needed).

 You can also use the third argument, a list of emojis, if you want your embed to contain only specific roles/emojis.
 Thus you can create different roles-reactions embeds with the same system.